keithmburu/courses/2018-deep-learning/assignment5.md

 ```shell
 python3 -m sockeye.translate -m models < my_test_data.txt > my_translations.txt
 ```
+Of course, you must change `my_test_data.txt` to whatever source sentences you're using.

 You can use [sacrebleu](https://github.com/awslabs/sockeye/tree/master/sockeye_contrib/sacrebleu) (or any other BLEU script) to evaluate the quality of the translations.
 You can also visualize the attention weights in the model.
 See https://aws.amazon.com/blogs/machine-learning/train-neural-machine-translation-models-with-sockeye/.